casparluc/VikingDoom/README.md

    2. Requests (Only required if you intend to use the Random bot for testing): A neat little library providing all the functions you need to write a robust HTTP client in python.
    3. Ujson: An optimized library for encoding / decoding python objects into JSON strings.
 Python already has a built-in json module, but Ujson is simply faster.

+# Installation

+All great installation begin with a little bit of cloning.
+In this case you will have to clone the VikingDoom's project on your computer.
+Make sure that your user has read / write permissions to the directory in which VikingDoom will reside, then simply execute `$> git clone https://github.com/casparluc/VikingDoom.git`.

+Installing all of the required and even the optional modules is quite easy, since they are all available through the python package manager.
+On Linux all you need to do is:
+1. Open a new terminal window.
+2. And type in the following commands (depending on your system, you might have to be root to execute those commands):
+   `$> pip3 install Django`
+   `$> pip3 install coreapi`
+   `$> pip3 install djangorestframework`
+   `$> pip3 install thespian`
+   `$> pip3 install websockets`
+   `$> pip3 install requests`
+   `$> pip3 install mysqlclient`

+Next, you will have to install and configure a database for use in Django.
+If you decided to go with MySQL, installing the basic database on Linux can be done through the distribution's package manager:
+On Ubuntu:
+   `$> sudo apt-get install mariadb-common`

+On Arch Linux:
+   `$> sudo pacman -S mariadb`

+For other distributions and more on how to configure the database, you can find information on [MariaDB's website](https://mariadb.com/kb/en/mariadb/getting-installing-and-upgrading-mariadb/).
+Once your database is configured and running, be sure to fill in your database's configuration details in Viking Doom's `VikingDoom/settings.py` file.
+There is a section dedicated to databases, where you will have to provide a name for you db, a user along with its password and the host and port of the machine running the database.
+Again, more information on how to set a database for a Django project can be found in [Django's documentation](https://docs.djangoproject.com/en/1.10/ref/settings/#databases).

+While you are editing the `VikingDoom/settings.py` configuration file, there are three more settings that require your attention:
+1. `SECRET_KEY`: It is a string of 50 random characters used by Django to encrypt most of its communications.
+If you are unsure how to generate your own secret key, you can use a this dedicated [on-line tool](http://www.miniwebtool.com/django-secret-key-generator/).
+2. `STATIC_ROOT`: This should contain the absolute path to the folder `game/static/` that reside inside the VikingDoom directory you just cloned.
+On Linux systems this path might look something like: `/home/user/VikingDoom/game/static/`.
+3. `ADMINS`: Finally, almost done.
+This setting is optional if you only intend to use VikingDoom as a local server.
+But if you ever want to use it in production, `ADMINS` should be a list of the website's administrators along with their email addresses (e.g.: `[('John Smith', 'agent.smith@gmail.com'), ('Rial Tuto', 'tuto@vikingdoom.com')]`).

+And for the last step, before using VikingDoom you will have to populate the database (for the moment it should be empty if you just did a fresh installation).
+In the root directory of the project you should see a file name `manage.py`.
+This script is a convenience offered by Django to literally manage many aspects of a project.
+In this instance all you need to do is to execute all the database migrations required by each applications.
+So, making sure your database is running and correctly configured, simply run: `python3 manage.py migrate`.

+And that is it.
+You are done for the installation process.
+Sorry it was quite long to get here, but from now on it will be fun all around.